 “Carla’s booby trap idea bought us some sorely needed time.”
 Sid turns to the rest of the team.
 “Dan is going to stay behind and ferry these people to route 296.
 We need ten minutes.
 Start the clock!”

 “What?!
 No!
 You know this area much better than all of us.”
 Dan attempts to negotiate.
 “I’ll lead the—”

 Sid cut him off.
 “Which means I should be the one distracting them.
 You’ll get lost without me.
 Plus, if anyone lags behind, I can’t muscle them to go faster.
 That’s your job.
 Go do your job, Dan.”
-Sid pulls a handgun from the waistband of his black cargo pants and checks the magazine.
+Sid pulls a handgun from the waistband of his black cargo pants and checks the cartridge.
 Satisfied with its condition, he nods and grabs a few extra from the ammunition pile.
 He unzips two pockets to slip the extras inside.